George Edward Luckman Gauntlett: Biography

 In 1898, Gauntlett married Tsune Yamada (the eldest sister of composer Kosaku Yamada; there were eight children in the Yamada family.
 Tsune was the eldest and Kosaku the youngest).
 When they married, marriages between Japanese and foreigners were not recognised by the Japanese government.
 On the advice of a Japanese lawyer, all record of Tsune's Japanese nationality had to be expunged and Edward had to petition Queen Victoria to 'adopt' Tsune as a daughter of the British Empire.
 The petition was successful, and a letter from Queen Victoria arrived in due course.
 Later, the Japanese government introduce legislation that would legalise marriages between Japanese and foreigners, so Tsune recovered her Japanese identity.
 It is said that theirs was the first officially registered marriage between a Japanese and a foreign citizen.
 He and his wife had six children.
-Their eldest son, John Owen Gauntlett, taught English at Aoyama Gakuin University and was also a flautist.
+Their eldest son, John Owen Gauntlett, taught English at Aoyama Gakuin University and was also a flutist.
 J. O. Gauntlett also gave a set of lectures on teaching English as a foreign language at Nanzan University in Tokyo, that were edited by James A. Noonan and then published as a book by MacMillan Press.

 He was a recipient of the Order of the Sacred Treasure, 5th class.
 He also received the Order of the Rising Sun (see photograph) and was given the civilian rank of Chokunin (literally "Close Friend") and became an official advisor to the Japanese Foreign Office (Gaimusho).

 The Emperor vested Mr Gauntlett with Japanese citizenship long before World War 2 and changed his name to Ganto Tadashi 岸登烈 (which is a transliteration of his English name's pronunciation and can be read in Japanese as "Gantoretto" too).